GeoAI-Sustainability-Lab/SHAP-Compass/README.md

 # SHAP-Compass
-### Acknowledgement
-This work was supported (in part) by the National Science and Technology Council (NSTC), Taiwan, under grant numbers NSTC 114-2634-F-005-002 (Smart Sustainable New Agriculture Research Center, SMARTer) and NSTC 114-2121-M-005-007-MY2.

 ## SHAP-Compass Introduction

 SHAP-Compass projects every `(feature value, SHAP attribution)` pair onto the unit circle, then groups samples whose attribution directionalities are similar using a SOM + Ward two-stage clustering.
 The resulting